Southern Holland, MS Jelmar

 Arrival / Parking / Departure

 - Amsterdam train station is close to the pier

 - Oosterdok car park: secure car park at the train station, about €15/day, reservation on your own possible

 - Car park Amsterpark.nl /Valet Parking Services: Drop off your car at the pier upon arrival, car will be back at the pier on day of departure.
 This costs €150 per week (application form in the travel documents)

 Number of participants

 - Program and details are subject to changes due to nautical and meteorological reasons (this is no reason for a free cancellation).

 - Dietary requirements: (i.e.: lactose free, glutenfree) are possible on request for an extra charge.
 Must be booked at least 14 days prior to departure.

 This tour has 2 more variations

 In the heart of the Netherlands you travel through historical cities like Amsterdam, Den Haag and Rotterdam.
-Rejoice the MS Jelmar as your confortable passenger ship.
+Rejoice the MS Flora (before MS Jelmar) as your confortable passenger ship.